avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Attendance_API.md

 3. **Problem -** Encountered issues in loading application through gunicorn.

-   **Solution -** Resolved problem by modifying config.yaml to fix connectivity issues with PostgreSQL and Redis containers.
+   **Solution -** Resolved problem by modifying config.yaml to fix connectivity issues with PostgreSQL and Redis.

+4. **Problem -** Encountered an issue running make build as Poetry struggled to install dependencies without a virtual environment.

+   **Solution -** Resolved compatibility issues by utilizing Python 3.11, then used a virtual environment to successfully install all required dependencies specified in the pyproject.toml file.

 # Contact Information